A cautious approach to constraint-based causal model selection: Theoretical Guarantees

-This monotonicity property, i.e., that \emph{so long as both considered thresholds are $\leq \delta_0$}, increasing $\delta$ to produce a more sparse graph estimate results in a subgraph, can be useful for choosing $\delta$ in practice when $\delta_0$ is unknown.
-Importantly, it would be difficult to even formulate a similar property for the classical formulation of PC with p-value thresholds, since there is no corresponding concept of a ``true p-value threshold.''
-We propose the following procedure for selecting a choice of $\delta$ in practice: \begin{itemize} \item[1.]
-Specify an increasing sequence (grid) of $\delta$ values: $\delta_{\min}, \cdots , \delta_{\max}$ \item[2.]
-Beginning with $\delta_{\min}$, for adjacent values $\delta < \delta'$ in the sequence, estimate $\mathbb{P}( \sk(\widehat{\G}_{n,\delta'}) \subseteq \sk(\widehat{\G}_{n,\delta}))$ by subsampling the data. \item[3.]
-If this probability is no longer ``high'' ($>90$\%), then stop and select $\delta$. \end{itemize} Admittedly, the user must specify a threshold for what counts as ``high probability'' (we use $90$\%), but this is arguably interpretable.
+Admittedly, to implement the proposed selection procedure the user must specify a threshold for what counts as ``high probability'' (we use $90$\%), but this is arguably interpretable.
 We implement step 2 by repeatedly subsampling the data (e.g., drawing a sample of size $0.9 n$ without replacement), estimating $\widehat{\G}_{\delta'}, \widehat{\G}_{\delta}$ on each subsample, and simply counting the frequency with which the subgraph inclusion relationship holds as a fraction of the number of repetitions.
 This constitutes a data-driven approach to choosing $\delta$.
 It is closely related to other proposed approaches to tuning-parameter selection based on subsampling or ``stability'' considerations, for example the StARS proposal of \citet{liu2010stability}.
 StARS selects a tuning (regularization) parameter for estimating undirected graphical models based on variability in the number of estimated edges across choices of the parameter.
 However, StARS was proposed for a (high-dimensional) setting in which sparsity could be assumed; in the context of our simulated dense graphs, an adaptation of this approach was found to perform quite poorly, selecting graphs that are much too sparse.
 Similarly, the ``stability selection'' approach of \citet{meinshausen2010stability}, which also uses subsampling, aims to control FDR (false edge inclusions) and produces sparse graphs.
 In contrast, the proposed approach selected graphs with a density closely matching the density of the true graph.
 Graphs and data of sample size $n=500$ were simulated according to the same procedure as described in Section 5.
 Values of $\delta$ were considered in a grid of $10$ equally-spaced values between $\delta_{\min} = 1.5/\sqrt{n} \approx 0.067$ and $\delta_{\max} = 2.5/\sqrt{n} \approx 0.11$.
 Over $50$ repetitions, the proposed procedure selected a $\delta \approx 0.077$ each time, which produced graphs with an average of $31.42$ edges (while the true graphs had an average of $35$) for an average recall of $\approx 79\%$.
 With a larger sample size of $n=5000$ and a $\delta$-grid defined the same way, the same procedure selected a $\delta$ between $\approx 0.024$ and $\approx 0.029$, which produced graphs with an average of $36.32$ edges and an average recall of $\approx 86\%$.

 We conclude this section by emphasizing that these theoretical properties do not depend in any essential way on the Gaussianity assumption or using partial correlation as the measure of association; existing nonparametric consistency results for the PC algorithm, e.g., \citet{chakraborty2022nonparametric}, follow the same fundamental proof strategies (showing that the probability of errors in PC vanish as $n \to \infty$) but use more complicated test statistics for judging association.
 So, statements analogous to Theorems 2 and 3 would apply in those situations.